google/benchmark/docs/user_guide.md

 ## Setup/Teardown

-Global setup/teardown specific to each benchmark group can be done by passing a callback to Setup/Teardown:
+Global setup/teardown specific to each benchmark can be done by passing a callback to Setup/Teardown:

-The setup/teardown callbacks will be invoked once for every group.
+The setup/teardown callbacks will be invoked once for each benchmark.
 If the benchmark is multi-threaded (will run in k threads), they will be invoked exactly once before each run with k threads.
 If the benchmark uses different size groups of threads, the above will be true for each size group.